LimeChain/unifi-docs/docs/bridge-ui.md

    ![Transaction tab](/img/rollup/transaction-tab.png)
 8. After a few minutes, the transaction will be confirmed and the status will change to Claimed.
    ![Claimed transaction](/img/rollup/claimed-transaction.png)
-9. Once the transaction is confirmed, you can switch to the L2 network (Taiko) and see your bridged funds in your wallet.
+9. Once the transaction is confirmed, you can switch to the L2 network (UniFi) and see your bridged funds in your wallet.

 ### Claiming Manually (Optional)